PaulZC/F9P_RAWX_Logger/UBX.md

 If you have access to an oscilloscope, you can check how much data is being received on the Adalogger RX pin.
 You should see bursts of data every 250 milliseconds.
 The RX line goes high (3.3V) when idle.
 Check that the RX line is not continuously busy.
-There must be gaps at the end of each 250 millisecond burst.
+There must be gaps at the end of each 250 millisecond interval.
 If the gaps are small, you may need to increase the UART baud rate higher than 230400 baud or decrease the RAWX measurement rate to 2 Hz or lower.

 ![Serial.JPG](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/img/Serial.JPG)